-Subrogation - Molina retains the right to recover benefits paid for a Member's health care services when a third party is responsible for the Member's injury or illness to the extent permitted under state and federal law and the Member's benefit plan.
-If third-party liability is suspected or known, please refer pertinent case information to Molina's vendor, Optum, at submitreferrals@optum.com.
+Subrogation - Molina retains the right to recover benefits paid for a Member's health care services when a third party is responsible for the Member's injury or illness to the extent permitted under State and Federal law and the Member's benefit plan.
+If third party liability is suspected or known, please refer pertinent case information to Molina's vendor, Optum at submitreferrals@optum.com.

-COB - Coordination of benefits (COB) exists when an individual has more than one (1) policy at the same time and order of benefits are established pursuant to national and/or state guidelines.
+COB - Coordination of Benefits (COB) exists when an individual has more than one policy at the same time and order of benefits are established pursuant to national and/or state guidelines.
 Primary payers should be billed prior to claim submission to secondary/tertiary payers to cover any remaining liability.

-Workers' Compensation - Workers' compensation is the primary payer when a Member's damages are related to an incident that occurred while working.
+Workers' Compensation - Workers' compensation is primary payer when a Member's damages are related to an incident that occurred while working.
 Claims related to a workers' compensation incident should be submitted to the carrier prior to submitting to Molina for payment.

-Medicare - Medicare is the primary payer for covered services and providers accepting Medicare assignments except in the following instances:
+Medicare - Medicare is the primary payer for covered services and providers accepting Medicare assignment except in the following instances:

-- Members entitled to Medicare due to age: Commercial health plans are primary to Medicare if the employer has 20 or more employees and the Member is actively working. - Disabled employees (large group health plan): Commercial health plans are primary to Medicare if the employer has 100 or more employees and the Member is actively working. - End-Stage Renal Disease (ESRD): If a Member is entitled to Medicare due to ESRD while covered under an employer's group health plan, the commercial group health plan is primary for the first 30 months after becoming eligible for Medicare.
+- Members Entitled to Medicare due to Age: Commercial health plans are primary to Medicare if the employer has 20 or more employees and the Member is actively working. - Disabled employees (large group health plan): Commercial health plans are primary to Medicare if the employer has 100 or more employees and the Member is actively working. - End-Stage Renal Disease (ESRD): If a Member is entitled to Medicare due to ESRD while covered under an employer's group health plan, commercial group health plan is primary for the first 30 months after becoming eligible for Medicare.
 After the 30 months, Medicare is the primary payer.
 However, if the commercial group health plan was secondary to Medicare when the Member became entitled due to ESRD, Medicare will remain the primary payer and no 30 month coordination period is required.

-Hospital-acquired conditions (HAC) and present on admission (POA) program
+Hospital-Acquired Conditions (HAC) and Present on Admission (POA) Program

-The Deficit Reduction Act of 2005 (DRA) mandated that Medicare establish a program that would modify reimbursement for fee for service beneficiaries when certain conditions occurred as a direct result of a hospital stay that could have been reasonably prevented by the use of evidence-based guidelines.
+The Deficit Reduction Act of 2005 (DRA) mandated that Medicare establish a program that would modify reimbursement for fee for service beneficiaries when certain conditions occurred as a direct result of a hospital stay that could have been reasonably prevented by the use of evidenced-based guidelines.
 CMS titled the program "Hospital-Acquired Conditions and Present on Admission Indicator Reporting."

-The following is a list of CMS hospital acquired conditions.
+The following is a list of CMS hospital-acquired conditions.
 CMS reduces payment for hospitalizations complicated by these categories of conditions that were not present on admission:

-- 1) Foreign Object Retained After Surgery
+- 1.)
+Foreign Object Retained After Surgery

-- 2) Air Embolism
+- 2.)
+Air Embolism

-- 3) Blood Incompatibility
+- 3.)
+Blood Incompatibility

-- 4) Stage III and IV Pressure Ulcers
+- 4.)
+Stage III and IV Pressure Ulcers

-- 5) Falls and Trauma
+- 5.)
+Falls and Trauma

 - a) Fractures

 - b) Dislocations

 - c) Intracranial Injuries

 - d) Crushing Injuries

 - e) Burn

 - f) Other Injuries

-- 6) Manifestations of Poor Glycemic Control
+- 6.)
+Manifestations of Poor Glycemic Control

-- a) Diabetic Ketoacidosis
+- a) Hypoglycemic Coma

-- b) NonKetotic Hyperosmolar Coma
+- b) Diabetic Ketoacidosis

-- c) Hypoglycemic Coma
+- c) Non-Ketotic Hyperosmolar Coma

 - d) Secondary Diabetes with Ketoacidosis

 - e) Secondary Diabetes with Hyperosmolarity

-- 7) Catheter-Associated Urinary Tract Infection (UTI)
+- 7.)
+Catheter-Associated Urinary Tract Infection (UTI)

-- 8) Vascular Catheter-Associated Infection
+- 8.)
+Vascular Catheter-Associated Infection

-- 9) Surgical Site Infection, Mediastinitis, Following Coronary Artery Bypass Graft (CABG)
+- 9.)
+Surgical Site Infection, Mediastinitis, Following Coronary Artery Bypass Graft (CABG)

-- 10) Surgical Site Infection Following Bariatric Surgery Procedures for Obesity
+- 10.)
+Surgical Site Infection Following Bariatric Surgery Procedures for Obesity

 - a) Laparoscopic Gastric Bypass

 - b) Gastroenterostomy

 - c) Laparoscopic Gastric Restrictive Surgery

-- 11) Surgical Site Infection Following Certain Orthopedic Procedures:
+- 11.)
+Surgical Site Infection Following Certain Orthopedic Procedures:

 - a) Spine

 - b) Neck

 - c) Shoulder

 - d) Elbow

-- 12) Surgical Site Infection Following Cardiac Implantable Electronic Device (CIED) - 13) Deep Vein Thrombosis (DVT)/Pulmonary Embolism (PE) Following Certain Orthopedic Procedures - a) Total Knee Replacement - b) Hip Replacement - 14) latrogenic Pneumothorax with Venous Catheterization
+- 12.)
+Surgical Site Infection Following Cardiac Implantable Electronic Device (CIED)

+- 13.)
+Deep Vein Thrombosis (DVT)/Pulmonary Embolism (PE) Following Certain Orthopedic Procedures

+- a) Total Knee Replacement

+- b) Hip Replacement

+- 14.)
+Iatrogenic Pneumothorax with Venous Catheterization